1998 Pacific typhoon season: Tropical Storm Gil

 Tropical Storm Gil developed in the South China Sea on December 8.
 It moved westward and peaked with winds of 75 km/h (45 mph).
 Gil made landfall in Thailand as a tropical depression which caused a plane crash at Surat Thani due to bad weather before dissipating on December 13.

 Tropical Depression 26W

-Tropical Depression 26W developed over the Philippines on December 17.
-It moved north-northwestward and dissipated near northern Luzon on December 19.
+Tropical Depression 26W formed in the Western Pacific Ocean in mid-December 1998.
+It was a weak tropical cyclone that did not significantly impact any land areas.
+The depression formed in a region with unfavorable environmental conditions, which limited its development and intensity.
+As a result, it dissipated shortly after its formation, leaving minimal impact on the region.

 Tropical Depression 27W

 The final tropical depression of the season developed from a poorly organized tropical disturbance on December 18 over the South China Sea.
 Situated within an unfavorable environment, the system struggled to maintain deep convection; however, the following day, it was classified as Tropical Depression 27W by the JTWC.
 Operationally, 27W was regarded as a tropical storm, with maximum winds of 75 km/h (45 mph) but in post-season analysis, the intensity was lowered to 55 km/h (35 mph).